 The Academy of Medicine of Cleveland & Northern Ohio (AMCNO) Mini-Internship Program gives key opinion-makers in our community an opportunity to learn more about the area healthcare system through a program involving visits to area hospitals and the experience of "shadowing" individual physicians as they go about their practices.
 One of the AMCNO’s most popular programs, the Mini-Internship and has been a highly effective way of giving important members of our community a better appreciation of the strengths and challenges of Northern Ohio physicians and hospitals.

-Interns are invited from the ranks of industry and business, politics, media, labor, clergy, education and health care coalitions.
+Interns are invited from the ranks of industry and business, politics, media, labor, clergy, education and healthcare coalitions.
 Interns spend a half-day in each placement, shadowing physicians while they interact with their patients, perform surgeries, complete paperwork, care for emergency room patients, deal with insurance carriers and more.
-The interns and physicians begin the two day internship by meeting at an orientation dinner and conclude the program with a debriefing dinner where they discuss their experiences.
+The interns and physicians begin the two-day internship by meeting at an orientation dinner and conclude the program with a debriefing dinner where they discuss their experiences.
 Following the Mini-Internship, many participants have a new outlook on the medical profession.
-Click here for a list of past participants from previous programs….link to AMCNO Mini-Internship Past Participants list PDF (attached)
+Click on the link below for a list of past participants from previous programs.

-In today’s health care environment of spiraling costs, confusion, criticism, litigation and misunderstanding, the Academy of Medicine of Cleveland & Northern Ohio feels health care professionals must respond to medical consumers’ concerns by establishing continuous and open communication.
+In today’s healthcare environment of spiraling costs, confusion, criticism, litigation and misunderstanding, the AMCNO feels healthcare professionals must respond to medical consumers’ concerns by establishing continuous and open communication.
 This communication must flow two ways if we are to make progress in the effort to resolve conflicts and devise constructive methods of containing costs without sacrificing the access to and quality of patient care.

 The AMCNO Mini-Internship Program is an effort to achieve these ends by exposing the humane concerns of medical practitioners through first-hand experience for lay interns.
 It also provides physicians with input from a broad spectrum of the community.